-Its one of my favorite dessert recipes and the apricots paired with the star anise is divine.
-Made with Pate Sucree (pronounced pat sue cray), a sweet pastry crust and it is the perfect fit.
-The crisp cookie like texture holds up beautifully to the light mascarpone filling, with a welcome sweetness that balances out the acidity of the apricots.
+This is one of my all time favorite dessert recipes because the apricots paired with the star anise is utterly divine.
+The crisp cookie like texture of the crust holds up beautifully to the light mascarpone and yogurt filling, adding a welcome sweetness that balances out the acidity of the apricots.

 Freeze for 30 minutes (or refrigerate for 1 hour).
 Line tart with parchment.
 Fill lined tart with a generous amount of rice, dried beans or pie weights.
 This will ensure that it holds it shape and edges will not sink.
 Place in 400F oven for 15 minutes, until set.
 Gently remove tart from the oven and carefully lift out the parchment and rice.
 Place tart back in the oven for another 10-15 minutes, until nicely golden.
 Cool completely.
 You can make this ahead.

 Honey can be easily infused with different flavors by simply heating it up for a few minutes and letting whatever spice or herb seep in it over night.
 I often make rosemary honey and lavender honey to use in catering.
 Drizzled over fresh figs, it’s delectable.
 A cute jar of infused honey would make a great gift.

 Apricots drizzled with the star anise infused honey are roasted in a 400F oven for 7-10 minutes.
 It doesn’t take very long…so be vigilant.
 Leaving them too long in a hot oven will result in mushy collapsed apricots.
 You don’t want this.
 You want them to hold their shape.
 The time is dependent on the ripeness of the apricot.
 Ripe apricots will literally take a few minutes.
 Less ripe, longer.

 Honey Roasted Apricot Tart with Mascarpone Cream and Star Anise